alshedivat/al-folio/_pages/about.md

 I am a Research Scientist in the Tetherless World Constellation at Rensselaer Polytechnic Institute, where I research and apply Semantic Web technologies in multidisciplinary domains for supporting more flexible, more efficient, and improved solutions in comparison with traditional approaches.

 My research interests include data integration, knowledge representation, domain-specific reasoning, and explainable artificial intelligence.
-I have over 10 years of experience working with Semantic Web technologies and I hold a Ph.D. in Applied Informatics from Universidade de Fortaleza, Brazil.
+I have over 10 years of experience working with Semantic Web technologies and I hold a Doctor of Science degree (D.Sc.) in Applied Informatics from Universidade de Fortaleza, Brazil.

 <!--Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.